augupta/React/README.md

 # Modern way of writing React : Functions with Hooks : function(props, state){}
 # Older way : Class

-# whenever using {} under return statement, it means bracket needs js variable which could be EX: this.state.name
+# whenever using {} under return statement, it means bracket needs jsx variable which could be EX: this.state.name

 # props vs state
 props get passed to component